Cisco CCNA Practice Test (200-301)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is the role of Designated Router (DR) in OSPF?
+What is the role of interface priority in DR election?

 The IT department of a company wants to secure its wireless network against potential threats and ensure the strongest level of protection for its users.
 Which wireless security protocol should they implement to achieve this?